 Constantly offer information and education to your network.
 Share insightful articles through your LinkedIn updates.
 Offer to help connect a buyer with a channel partner.
 Recommend a colleague for a position, or simply leave a recommendation on their profile.
 At the heart of your personal brand should be Advisor and Problem Solver.
 Give it out for free and the payoff will be great.
 Have your reps begin to offer this assistance daily through their networks.
 Could be the most effective 5 minutes of their day.

 The Edelman Trust Barometer has done extensive research on B2B decision making.
 They found 84% of B2B decision makers begin the buying process with a referral.
 You shouldn’t find this surprising.
-What may be of interest is the relative ease of generating referrals in 2014.
+What may be of interest is the relative ease of generating referrals.
 With the right referral generation program, connecting with buyers can improve sales productivity dramatically.

 LinkedIn allows you to find your buyers in your connections’ networks.
 You may only be one connection removed from a pipeline of opportunities.
 Mine your connections’ networks in search of your buyers.
 When you find them, reach out to your mutual connections.
 If you’ve created social debt with your connections, they are likely to help.
 A warm introduction from a trusted source improves your likelihood of getting the appointment.
 Measuring referral activity determines each rep’s likelihood of filling their pipeline with qualified leads.
 In addition, customer acquisition costs are reduced as reps create their own opportunities.

 This may be a metric you’re tracking, but is it accurate?
 Does each rep have the same definition of a lead?
 By using the above tactics, more leads in the funnel will be sales qualified.
 Our research shows 15% of socially sourced leads convert to opportunities.
 It’s about 3% on marketing sourced leads.
 That’s a 5x bump.